audio-lab/audio-formant/readme.md

 >TODO: image

-Formant is a primitive able to describe atomic signal oscillation in terms of _frequency_, _intensity_ and _quality_.
-The concept is extension of [phasor](https://en.wikipedia.org/wiki/Phasor) with uncertainty parameter.
-Formant introduces continous scale covering signal forms between white noise and pure oscillation.
+Formant is descriptor of signal oscillation in terms of _frequency_, _intensity_ and _quality_.
+The concept is extension of [phasor](https://en.wikipedia.org/wiki/Phasor) with uncertainty parameter, which introduces dimension of signal form from white noise to pure oscillation.

-The idea hails from [HSL color model](https://en.wikipedia.org/wiki/HSL_and_HSV) applied to sound, where hue is frequency, saturation is quality and lightness is intensity.
+The idea is brought from [HSL color model](https://en.wikipedia.org/wiki/HSL_and_HSV) applied to sound, where hue is frequency, saturation is quality and lightness is intensity.

 In reality, formants can be found in almost any oscillation, starting from vocal tract — produced sound is a sum of membrane’s resonance and exhalation’s noise.
 Noise is always a factor existing in any signal, whether in form of dissipation or driving force.
 That is a fingerprint of reality.
 And too often it is excluded in analytical systems.